ROCm/amd_matrix_instruction_calculator/README.md

 This flag requires the `--architecture` and `--instruction` flags to be set to pick the chip and instruction to detail.

-The following is an example usage, where we are querying information about the V\_MFMA\_F32\_4X4X1F32 instruction on the CDNA&trade; 2 architecture:
+The following is an example usage, where we are querying information about the V\_MFMA\_F32\_4X4X1F32 instruction in the CDNA&trade; 2 architecture:
 ```
 $ ./matrix_calculator.py --architecture cdna2 --instruction v_mfma_f32_4x4x1f32 --detail-instruction
 Architecture: CDNA2